-Backpack: You’ll need a backpack to store all your equipment and stuff.
+Backpack: You’ll need a backpack to store all your equipment.
 Most people hike with a backpack with a capacity of 60-80 liters, but you can also get along with 45 liters if you won’t carry too much.

 Hiking shoes: It’s important to choose shoes that are comfortable and good for various terrains.
-Make sure to walk with them a bit before the hike, so that they can get flexible on your foot.
-If you want, you can also bring sandals or flipflops for walking in water or for the evenings.
+Make sure to walk with them a bit before the hike, to make them flexible.
+If you want, you can also bring sandals or flip-flops for walking in water or for the evenings.
 It’s also important to get good socks, which will reduce the chance of getting blisters.

 First aid kit: Very important for minor injuries!
 You might also want to pack an ointment for joints pain.